dlss5feeder/inditex-technical-test/README.md

     /src/main/resources/application.yaml

-### Locally with Newman
+### Unit Tests

+The unit tests are not completed, they do not cover the 100% of the code.
+Just a few were implemented:

+- **PricesRestControllerTest**: contains the tests of the API layer
+- **PriceQueryTest**: contains the tests of the business layer
+- (other tests would need to be added, as the ones for the repository layer, or for some utility classes)

+### Postman/Newman tests

+The goal of this group of tests is to test the app from an **end-2-end perspective**.
+So all the required test for the exercise are included here

-You can install newman (a postman version to run from command-line) that you can get with brew:
+You can install newman (a postman version to run from command-line) that you can get either with brew:

     brew install newman